Fiji – The land of Festivals

 We are dropped at the city edge and informed that due to the parade we have to walk the rest of the way.
-We are stopped by a very proud policeman and so we have a photo at the markets.
+We are stopped by a very proud policeman and so we have a photo at the front of the market.

 Incredibly we bump into a friend from Adelaide – where else but at MacDonalds!

-We head down to the Hibiscus Festival (yes, land of festivals is true!) and rides look very home-made, so even at $1 each, I won’t allow my son on many of them as they look like the bolts are about to fling off but I’m sure later in our travels this will change.
+Our family travel leads us down to the Hibiscus Festival (yes, land of festivals is true!) and rides look very home-made, so even at $1 each, I won’t allow my son on many of them as they look like the bolts are about to fling off but I’m sure later in our travels this will change.
 That is what being a mom in a single parent travel is all about as I feel very protective of my son.
 Bet I have become a luxury travel expert who understands the value of a great experience later down the track.

 A 1-hour wait in the sun sees him on the bouncy slide, but when he finally gets on, it is burning his feet and he is too hot and gets a blister so we move on.